Anthony Rendon (politician): Political career

 During his first term in office, Rendon was chair of the Assembly Committee on Water, Parks, and Wildlife and authored Proposition 1, the $7.5 billion state water bond, which voters approved in the November 2014 election.

 In 2013, Rendon authored Assembly Bill 711, a statewide ban on lead hunting ammunition, that was signed into law.

 In 2015, Rendon was named chair of the Assembly Committee on Utilities and Commerce.

 On September 3, 2015, Rendon was selected to be the next Assembly Speaker.
 The formal vote electing Rendon as Speaker occurred on January 11.
 The vote was unanimous, with the Republican leader seconding the motion.

 Rendon brought back the tradition of past California Assembly speakers of carrying no legislation himself, but focusing on empowering the members of the chamber.
 Despite this, he has made certain priorities of his known, including wildfire planning, and continuing to address poverty and educational deficits in California.

 On February 19, 2021, The Sacramento Bee reported that nonprofit organizations associated with Rendon's wife, Annie Lam, had received over $500,000 in donations and event sponsorships from over a dozen companies that had business interests at stake with the legislature.
 In 2023, the Los Angeles Times reported that she received an unusually large income ($600,000 in 2022) from her job as a consultant, much of it from organizations with business before the legislature, and reported that others in government were concerned about ethical considerations.

 In November 2022 due to a rift in the Assembly Democratic Caucus between its progressive and moderate members, the caucus voted to replace Rendon with Assemblymember Robert Rivas as the next speaker of the California State Assembly.
 With Rendon to remain as Speaker until June 30, 2023.

-Rendon is a member of the California Legislative Progressive Caucus.
+Rendon was a member of the California Legislative Progressive Caucus.

+Rendon unsuccessfully ran for Superintendent of Public Instruction, receiving 8% of the vote and failing to advance to the top-two runoff.